rolandshoemaker/wile-e-coyote/README.md

     	                "username:password@tcp(127.0.0.1:3306)/boulder").
 ```

-The only state `wile-e-coyote` stores itself is information about `simpleHttps` and `Dvsni` challenges, the rest of the stuff it needs, information about authorizations and certificates and such, is taken directly from the MySQL database that `boulder` uses as its backing store which be extremely quick should (as long as we don't hit the preformance threshold of MySQL which, you know, shouldn't happen...).
+The only state `wile-e-coyote` stores itself is information about `simpleHttps` and `Dvsni` challenges that needs to be passed between the `attacker`s and the `challenge server`, the rest of the stuff it needs, information about authorizations and certificates and such, is taken directly from the MySQL database that `boulder` uses as its backing store which should be extremely quick (as long as we don't hit the preformance threshold of MySQL which, you know, shouldn't happen...).

 ### Modes